matthewpizza/kirby-twig-plugin/README.md

 A simple plugin to use the [Twig](http://twig.sensiolabs.org/) template engine with [Kirby](http://getkirby.com/).

-This plugin is in beta.
+:warning: This plugin does not currently work with Kirby 2.

 ## Installation

 Use [Composer](https://getcomposer.org/) to install this plugin into the site plugins directory.

 To use this plugin in a project, define the repository and require it.